 Location data that GeoComply collects is depersonalized and used to verify for security and fraud risk prevention.
 Geolocation is a non-biased data point; our processes can tell us a lot about fraud risk based on where the user is transacting from and their geolocation history.
 This and our retention practices ensure equity, fair treatment, and respect for the privacy of those who interact with our services.

-GeoComply does not sell or share personal and confidential data provided by our customers to other organizations who are not involved in providing our services or where required to comply with our regulatory or other legal obligations.
+No, GeoComply does not sell personal information that it may receive from customers to any other third party.
 We recognize that our customers trust us to use their data respectfully and consistently within the context of which it was provided.

-GeoComply obtains and accesses certain personal data of its customers’ end users according to written agreements between GeoComply and its customers, and in reliance on full consent from the end users, and always only permitted by applicable law.
+GeoComply may have access to certain personal data from customers’ end users, according to written agreements between GeoComply and its customers, and in reliance on full consent from the end users, and always only permitted by applicable law.
 These activities are explained to end users by our customers in their service agreements and privacy policies, in order to obtain their informed consent.

 We use aggregate and de-personalized data of our customers and our customers’ end users in different ways.
 We use it to improve our products and services, for example to understand how many verification requests are being conducted within a time-period to understand whether we need to allocate more memory, processor power, or optimize database queries; and to assist our customers with understanding how their users are making use of their services such as averaging the activity on a time-of-day basis so they may understand trends.

 GeoComply also aggregates data in its possession and it may share certain elements of such aggregated and de-personalized data to other organizations to provide market-based insights into the industries that we operate in (such as general online gaming activity).
 When doing so, we never disclose individual identities, individual travel or betting patterns, or information about specific customers and their users.